 Perhaps you have a hardworking friend who studies a lot and gets good grades.
 If someone else asked you about this person, you might tell them that your friend is smart, diligent, and thoughtful.
 All of these words are positive descriptors that paint a good mental image of another person for the benefit of a stranger.
 In short, anything good that you have to say about another person, or even about yourself, is an example of an adjective in this category.

 We can use these kinds of adjectives to describe states of being or things that are not necessarily the same all the time, too.
 To illustrate this, let’s start with people again.
 For example, one might say that their friend Richard is excited to see everyone at the party.
-Excitement is typically a good thing, and it means that the person feeling it is experiencing a positive emotion.
+Excitement is typically a good thing, which means that the person feeling it is experiencing positive emotions.
 However, it is not necessarily a permanent state for most people.
-In this case, Richard is feeling the excitement based on the specific expectation of going to a party and seeing friends.
+In this case, Richard is feeling excitement based on the specific expectation of going to a party and seeing friends.
 The next day, he may not feel any excitement for any particular reason.

 This category of adjectives relates back to an earlier one about people and their personalities.
 However, it is a bit different.
 There are certain adjectives in English that have concrete definitions that can help us describe a person’s personality.
 You can think of words like brave, knowledgeable, or optimistic when you think of adjectives that might go into this category.
 However, there are other positive ways to describe a person that don’t necessarily relate to their personalities or ways of being.

 For example, because you like your friend so much, you might say that they are a super, great, or amazing person.
 All of these words are adjectives that describe positive characteristics.
-However, they are not really concrete words that you could use to tell strangers about the overall personality or character of your friend.
+However, they are not concrete words that you could use to tell strangers about your friend's overall personality or character.
 Many people can be great to be around, but that doesn’t tell you much about their personalities.